Applications for the 2021 Summer Fellowship program are now closed.

 - An opportunity to work directly with Institute-affiliated faculty members

 The Summer Fellowship is open to traditional and non-traditional undergraduate students, graduate students within their first or second year of master’s level or PhD programs, as well as recent graduates of undergraduate or master’s level programs at any university, college, or community college.
 To be eligible, international students must secure their own visa and US work permit by mid-April 2020, per UC Berkeley policy, to be eligible for the fellowship.

-Summer fellows will dedicate most of their paid work hours to their individual summer projects.
-Each fellow will be paired with a lead researcher to work on a predetermined summer-long project for a specific program area.
-Summer projects will primarily involve independent online work on applied and policy-oriented research; background research (such as literature reviews, case studies, background memos, etc.); support of ongoing research (such as data analysis or writing support for reports, discussion papers, journal articles, or book chapters); drafting of materials for public education (such as visuals for presentations or publications); and other research tasks as assigned.
+Summer fellows dedicate most of their paid work hours to their individual summer projects.
+Each fellow will be paired with a lead staff researcher to work on a predetermined summer-long project for a specific program area.
+Summer projects primarily involve independent, online research oriented toward policy, systems change, and/or strategic narrative.
+Tasks will include:

 Each summer fellow will be matched with one of the following programs based on alignment between their skills, experience, interests, and each program’s project needs: